⚠️ System is currently offline — submissions won't go through. Please notify reception.

 2. Treatment must be continuous and review appointments kept, or other fees may be payable to put things back on track due to non-compliance.
 Treatment will be put on hold if the patient fails to pay for two successive months.
 If this non-compliance is for a period of more than 4 months in terms of payments or appointments, then full treatment fees may have to be charged to start the case again.
 No refund will be given in such cases.

-5. Progress payment of $287 per month is required for the next 15 months.
+5. Progress payment of $287 per month is required for next 15 months.

 7. Retention is a separate process and is crucial to keep your teeth in place.
 The fee for retainers is between $250 to $500 for any additional set of retainers.